hugglesfox/firestorm/README.md

 ## Building

 FireStorm uses the Meson build system.
+These instructions assume that you already have SplashKit installed and skm working.

 **NOTE:** Building and installing FireStorm has only been tested on Linux and will likely not work for Mac or Windows.
 Pull requests to fix this are welcome.